 When implemented well, salary reviews have many benefits.
 Here’s an idea of what you can expect:

 - Higher retention rates — According to recent research, 47% of employees who left or plan to leave their jobs did so for higher salaries.
-Salary reviews identify flight risks before it’s too late, reducing attrition.
+Salary reviews identify flight risks and can inform decision regarding retention bonuses before it’s too late, reducing attrition.

 - A timeline for raises — Nobody thrives on uncertainty.
 When you do regular salary reviews, your people know when to expect a potential increase and understand that the topic also matters to your company.